Dronworks/UnitTestLearning/Concepts.md

 - After run press the `arrow exit box` icon to save and view as html
 - Tests can also be saved and view as html in the test result area, `arrow exit box`
 ## Maven
+All next items being created with `mvn test` command.
 - By default Maven **will not find Junit5 tests!**
     - Use Maven **Surefire** plugin for this
         ```